What Does My Eye Prescription Mean?

 Visual Acuity and Eye Prescription

 Some legally blind people have visual acuity better than 20/200.
 However, their peripheral vision is poor.

 People with normal vision have a lateral field view of almost 180 degrees.
-This means that they can see objects located directly to their left or right at the same time.
+This means they can simultaneously see objects located directly to their left or right.

 If your visual field is only 20 degrees, your peripheral vision is reduced drastically.
 This is often called tunnel vision.